eglaubauf/egLib/README.md

 - replaceString.py - search ALL nodes in the scene for all string-parms and replace a string if found
 - resetTrans.py - reset Transforms to zero (Components selectable) - OBJ
 - trajectory.py - create a visible trajectory for the selected object (OBJ) - needs Qlib installed
-- align.py  - align 2 nodes in OBJ
+- align.py  - matches transform of 2 nodes in OBJ

 #### Provided HDAs